 Name Ms. T. Cruz

 Subjects Learning Resource Teacher

-About Ms.Cruz has worked at Vancouver College in the Learning Centre for the past 8 years.
-In 2015 she obtained a B.Ed. from SFU and also holds a B.A.Psyc from UBC.
+About Ms.Cruz has worked at Vancouver College in the Learning Centre for the past 10 years .
+In 2015 she obtained a B.Ed. from SFU and holds a B.A.Psych from UBC.
+She has just completed her MA Counselling (UBC).
 Ms. Cruz has 3 sons (VC'18, VC '20 and VC '22) and is the Head Coach for the Grade 10 Basketball team along with coordinating the Flag Football program for the Elementary School.

 Helpful hint Effort is everything!

 Contact tcruz@mail.vc.bc.ca